 - Trying and failing to cut down or stop using

-If you’re looking for help on how to get sober but feel overwhelmed by the conflicting information you’re finding, we’ve put together a list of local addiction treatment resources.
+If you’re looking for help on how to get sober but feel overwhelmed by the conflicting information you’re finding, we’ve put together a list of local Florida drug rehab resources.
 There are plenty of support groups, including 12-step programs and SMART Recovery.
-These meetings will help you along each step of your recovery journey, from the first few weeks to several years after you’ve completed rehab.
+These meetings will help you along each step of your recovery journey, from the first few weeks to several years after you’ve completed drug rehab.

-The list also includes the various types of rehab facilities available to help you end your struggle with addiction.
-Whether you’ve been through treatment before or it’s your first time seeking help, you can get better.
-Explore the addiction resources available in your state to discover which combination of treatments is right for your individual situation.
+The list also includes the various types of addiction treatment options available to help you end your struggle with addiction.
+Whether you’ve been through outpatient treatment before or it’s your first time seeking help, you can get better.
+Explore the best options available in the state to discover which addiction recovery combination is right for your individual situation.